Research

 Work in Progress

-The Direct and Indirect Effects of Genetics and Education Attainment (2023–)
+The Direct and Indirect Effects of Genetics and Education (2024–)

 Estimates of US Food Insecurity Dynamics: Measuring Food Insecurity Across the US with a New Synthetic Panel Approach (2023–), joint with Seungmin Lee, Chris Barrett, John Hoddinott (Cornell)

-Economics project measuring food insecurity, furthering applied econometrics methods to infer time dynamics in the absence of explicit panel data, and measuring food insecurity in the US Census (CPS-FSS).
+Economics project measuring food insecurity, with new applied econometrics methods to infer time dynamics in the absence of explicit panel data, measuring food insecurity in the US Census (CPS-FSS).

 Market Interventions in a Large-Scale Virtual Economy (2022), joint with Peter Xenopoulos, Claudio Silva (NYU)